geseib/vpcintro/website/content/Lab1-VPCs/50-secondVPC/52-Test Connectivity.md

 ### Troubleshooting ###

-If you have any issues, it likely shows up with the fact that you cannot connect to the Ec2 Instance.
-See if you can troubleshoot it yourself, walking through the steps.

-The following are good places to start:
-There are several steps that could be causing the issue.

-1. Is the ec2 Instance in a **Private** subnet?
-1. Is the IAM role you created attached to the EC2 instance
-1. Does the IAM role have the **AmazonSSMManagedInstanceCore**
-1. Are the correct route tables attached the subnets (Public route table to both public subnets and the PRivate route table to the Private subnets)
-1. Did you add the 0.0.0.0/0 route to the IGW on the public route table and the 0.0.0.0/0 route to the NGW on the private route table.
+If you have any issues, verify that the Cloudformation stack has complete.
+It can take a few minutes to finish the automation and the EC2 instance to finish booting up.

 ## You have completed the Lab.